joshbegley/nyt-latest/previous.md

 **Poor special teams, worse goaltending: Flyers limp into break with a host of issues**\
-`The Flyers briefly fought back to a one-goal deficit, but eventually fell in a discouraging 7-3 loss to rival Pittsburgh.`\
+`Philadelphia briefly fought back to a one-goal deficit, but eventually fell in a discouraging 7-3 loss to rival Pittsburgh.`\
 https://nytimes.com/athletic/6017364/2024/12/23/flyers-issues-special-teams-goaltending-penguins/

 **Baristas at More Than 300 Starbucks Stores Will Strike Tuesday, Union Says**\